Sign up to our Newsletter

 LSAT Registration Fees

-The Law School Admission Test (LSAT) is the standardized test applicants must complete applying to law schools.
-Registering for one LSAT is $222.
+The Law School Admission Test (LSAT) is the standardized test applicants must complete to apply to law schools.
+Registering for one LSAT costs $238.
 The Tier 1 Fee Waiver Package covers two LSATs, while the Tier 2 Fee Waiver Package covers only one.

 Law School Reports